MuriloKrominski/Remember-A-Link-to-the-Past/README_EN.md

 ---

-## Opportunities for Improvement and Commercial Expansion
+## Opportunities for Improvements and Commercial Expansion

 This project presents several opportunities for improvement and expansion, both as a product and as a service, offering various business opportunities:

 ### Potential Improvements
 1. **Improved Image Recognition**: Develop AI models specifically trained for the company's context, increasing search accuracy and relevance.
 2. **Advanced Semantic Search**: Implement a search system based on user intent, going beyond simple keywords with advanced LLMs.
 3. **Integration with Corporate Tools**: Add support for platforms like Microsoft 365, Slack, Trello, and others, facilitating integration into the company's daily workflow.
 4. **Security and Compliance**: Ensure robust encryption and adherence to regulations such as LGPD and GDPR.

 ### Commercial Possibilities
 1. **Software Licensing**
    - Commercialize **"Remember: A Link to the Past"** as licensed software for companies.
    - Offer a SaaS (Software as a Service) model, allowing companies to access the tool through subscriptions.